MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 ## Create an alias command with arguments

 You can also add positional arguments to an alias command by including them as `{{ arg_name }}` in the alias name.
-The whitespace inside the curly brackets is required.
+The whitespace inside the braces is required.

 ```
 [alias_name {{ arg1 }} {{ arg2 }} ...]